John Ruffo: Fugitive

-In November 1998, Ruffo failed to turn himself over to the U.S. Marshals Service to begin serving his sentence.
+On November 9, 1998, Ruffo failed to turn himself over to the U.S. Marshals Service to begin serving his sentence.
 His image was captured on CCTV cameras taking money out of an ATM (pictured) on the afternoon he was to report, but he has not been seen nor heard from since.
 In his wife's last communication with him on the morning of his disappearance, he told her he was meeting with a parole officer but never returned.
 His car was later recovered by the FBI abandoned at JFK Airport.
 Three months after Ruffo's disappearance, the homes of his wife, mother, mother-in-law, and others were seized by the government as a forfeiture of bond collateral, effectively making them all homeless.

 In April 2001, Ruffo was sighted in Duncan, Oklahoma, apparently visiting several community banks in an attempt to open an account so he could receive US$250 million of wire transfers from Nigeria.
-But when authorities went to capture him in Duncan, Ruffo had already left town.
-Later that year, his wife Linda filed for divorce, citing spousal abandonment, which was granted.
+Police were called to a motel in Duncan where Ruffo was staying, but when authorities went to capture him, Ruffo had already left town.
+Later that year, his wife Linda filed for divorce, citing spousal abandonment, which was granted by the court.